Review: Parklife Festival

 However, there were some huge acts – everyone from Liam Gallagher, Lorde, Skepta, N.E.R.D and A$AP Rocky – and to see them all perform individually would cost a whole lot more.

-Food and drinks prices were pretty standard for festivals – you're never going to find two pound pints anywhere.
-But little things like having to pay £7 just to find out what time your favourite band were playing were pretty frustrating and felt like unnecessary expenses.
+Food and drinks prices were pretty standard for festivals – you're never going to find £2 pints anywhere.
+But little things like having to pay £7 just to find out what time your favourite band would play was pretty frustrating and felt like unnecessary expenses.

 So how much did it all cost?
-We added up everything we spent on the festival (per person) to calculate just how much a weekend at Parklife will set you back – and to be honest, it isn't pretty.
+We added up everything we spent on the festival (per person) to calculate just how much a weekend at Parklife set you back in 2018 – and, to be honest, it isn't pretty.

 Tickets: £146.45 (Weekend VIP)